 "But he isn't!
 At first I thought the bad man was Belsnickel when I saw him trying to get into our house through the dining room window.
 I didn't want him to leave when he saw no one was home, so I snuck out of Mrs. Krauss's house while she was taking the cookies out of the oven."

 "And you owe that poor woman an apology, young man!"
 Stacy chastised her son.

 The boy nodded and continued his story.

 "The real Belsnickel doesn't wear rags, though.
-He wears a long green coat and hat, and he has a long white beard.
-He looks like one of the old-time Santas Grandma puts on her Christmas tree.
+He looks like one of the old-time Santas Grandma puts on her Christmas tree, except the long coat and hat he wears are green.
+And he has a white beard like Santa.
 Anyway, Belsnickel took the metal stick from the man and hit him with it.
 I screamed because the man started to bleed."

 Conner pointed to his stained pajamas.

 "See.
 I even got some of his blood on my jammies.
 Belsnickel told me not to feel sad.
 He said the man had been bad for a long time, and he deserved to be punished."

 "So it was Belsnickel who kill—who punished the bad man?"
 Kelly asked.